Generalized Hierarchical Bayesian Segmentation with Irregular Designs, Multi-Sequence Hierarchies, and Grouped/Latent-Group Designs: Introduction

 \item \textbf{A latent-group template mixture with exact EM updates.} For unknown group membership, we develop a mixture model in which each group carries a latent \emph{template segmentation}.
 Responsibilities are updated in the E-step, while the M-step solves an exact responsibility-weighted max-sum DP to update each group template.
 This yields a rigorous alternating optimization scheme without claiming exact Bayesian model averaging over latent-group segmentations.

-\item \textbf{Approximate non-conjugate block routines with stability guarantees.} For non-conjugate GLM blocks we describe Laplace, variational, EP, P\'olya--Gamma, and one-dimensional quadrature approximations.
-We then show how uniform block-level log-evidence errors propagate through the DP to perturb global evidence and posterior odds in a controlled way.
+\item \textbf{Approximate non-conjugate block routines with stability guarantees.} For non-conjugate GLM blocks we describe Laplace, variational (Jaakkola--Jordan and P\'olya--Gamma mean-field), EP, and one-dimensional quadrature approximations.
+We then show how a uniform block-level log-evidence error $\varepsilon$ (taken over all candidate blocks reachable by any $k$-segmentation with $k\le k_{\max}$) propagates through the DP to perturb global log-evidence and posterior odds in a controlled way.

 \item \textbf{A prediction layer for fitted segmenters.} We formalize posterior-predictive scoring for new pointwise sequences, set-valued units, and vector-valued responses, distinguishing between conditional prediction under an exported segmentation and more expensive resegmentation-based scoring. \end{itemize}